 Joan has never lost that beauty that both captivated and frightened me; a beauty I had at first envisioned that day at Belmont and then set eyes on for the first time one hot afternoon in Manhattan.

 I often think of that day at Harkness State Park in Connecticut, standing on the rocks, placing a ring on Joan’s finger and declaring my everlasting love.
+"To cherish you for all time is what I live for.
+To live with you for all time is what I cherish."
 It was that moment that inspired the poem I wrote to her 18 years later after we returned there for one of our many visits.

 On the rocks at Harkness State Park; our magical spot